keboola/connection-docs/components/writers/bi-tools/tableau/index.md

 ## Uploading TDE File
 Apart from downloading the TDE files to your computer, you can also upload them to Tableau Server, Google Drive, or Dropbox.
-Start the upload configuration by clicking on the **Setup Upload** link:
+Start the upload configuration by clicking on the **Set up Upload** link:

 {: .image-popup}
 ![Screenshot - Upload Setup](/components/writers/bi-tools/tableau/tableau-6.png)